flojoy-ai/docs/docs/instruments-wiki/Humidity Sensor/Orbit-3-Sensor/Orbit-3-Sensor.md

 # Create a DeviceProxy object to connect to the Orbit 3 Sensor Temperature Sensor
 device_proxy = PyTango.DeviceProxy("device_name")

-# Read the temperature value from the sensor
+# Read the temperature attribute
-temperature = device_proxy.read_attribute("attribute_name").value
+temperature = device_proxy.read_attribute("temperature").value

 # Print the temperature value
 print("Temperature:", temperature)
 ```

-In the code above, replace "device_name" with the actual name of the Orbit 3 Sensor Temperature Sensor device, and replace "attribute_name" with the actual name of the temperature attribute you want to read from the sensor.
+In the code above, replace `"device_name"` with the actual name of the Orbit 3 Sensor Temperature Sensor device.
+This code connects to the device using PyTango's `DeviceProxy` class, reads the `temperature` attribute, and prints the temperature value.

 </TabItem>
 </Tabs>